See also: Organizations

 Ramapo College of New Jersey – Mahwah, NJ

 The ENHANCE program is a therapeutic support program which takes a holistic approach and focuses on social, emotional, and organizational growth to assist those students with Autism Spectrum Disorder and Asperger’s Syndrome in adapting and flourishing in college and beyond.
 For more information, contact 201-684-7522 or firstname.lastname@example.org.

 Rutgers University – New Brunswick, NJ

-The College Support Program (CSP), under the direction of Rutgers Health Services-Counseling, Alcohol & other Drug Assistance Program, and Psychiatric Services (CAPS), supports students who are first accepted to the University and then to the CSP as they begin, continue and prepare to graduate from the University.
-The CSP is a comprehensive program that assists students through provision of direct service and collaboration with University services that address executive functioning, social competence, academic skills, self-care, self-advocacy and career preparation.
-Applications, documentation and in-person interviews required.
-Fee: $3500/semester (minimum of two consecutive semesters recommended).
-For more information, call 848-932-7884.
+The College Support Program (CSP) is a unit within the Rutgers Center for Adult Autism Services (RCAAS), a division of the Graduate School of Applied and Professional Psychology (GSAPP).
+CSP supports students who are first accepted to the University and then to the CSP as they begin, continue and prepare to graduate from Rutgers.
+The CSP is a comprehensive program that assists students through provision of direct service and collaboration with key University campus partners.
+CSP addresses executive functioning, social competence, academic skills, self-care, self-advocacy and more with the students it supports.
+Applications, supporting documentation and in-person interviews are required.
+Fee: $7000/year (minimum of two consecutive semesters recommended).
+For more information, please email: email@example.com

 Adelphi University – Garden City, NY

 The Bridges to Adelphi Program at Adelphi University provides comprehensive academic, social, and vocational support services to students with A.S., or other non-verbal learning disorders. $2750 per semester above other tuition, fees and charges.
 Contact firstname.lastname@example.org for more information.

 Provides individualized transition support and life skills mentoring to students on the spectrum.
 Contact Debbie Dimtrovski at email@example.com for more information.

 College Assistance Program